Made in America Since 1972.

 Carbon Dioxide

 Current cultivation methods of cannabis and industrial hemp utilize Carbon Dioxide (CO2) enrichment to increase plant growth and development.
-CO2 is classified as an asphyxiant gas, meaning it has the potential to reduce or displace normal Oxygen concentrations in the air.
+CO2 is classified as an asphyxiant gas, which can potentially reduce or displace normal Oxygen concentrations in the air.

-• CO2 can be stored in vacuum-jacketed cryogenic liquid cylinders, or in steel or aluminum cylinders as liquefied compressed gas.
+• CO2 can be stored as liquefied compressed gas in vacuum-jacketed cryogenic liquid cylinders or steel or aluminum cylinders.

 • It can also be produced onsite by Carbon Dioxide generators.
 If CO2 is generated using fossil fuel combustion, Carbon Monoxide (CO) and Nitrogen Dioxide (NO2) can be produced.
 Both CO and NO2 are toxic gases that can cause significant health effects or even death for exposed individuals.

 The two categories regarding gas detection include explosion/fire fueled by combustible gases and asphyxiation due to Oxygen (O2) displacement from Carbon Dioxide (CO2) leaks.
-The choices involving the source of CO2 can have an impact on what is needed to design a Life Safety System properly.
+The choices involving the source of CO2 can impact what is needed to properly design a Life Safety System.

 Combustible Gas